Variability of paths and differential equations with $BV$-coefficients: Variability and consequences

 for any $t\in [0,T]$ and with $c>0$ depending only on $n$ and $s$, and therefore

-Using Fubini we obtain the same upper bound for the summand with $\mu(X_\tau)$ in place of $\mu(X_t)$.
+Using Fubini's theorem we obtain the same upper bound for the summand with $\mu(X_\tau)$ in place of $\mu(X_t)$.
 Combining the estimates and using the symmetry of the integrand in the Gagliardo seminorm, we arrive at (\ref{E:basicest}).
 The estimate (\ref{E:basicestinfty}) follows similarly. \end{proof}

 \begin{remark} In \cite[Proposition 5.0.3 and Remark 5.0.3]{Chen} it has been shown that for discontinuous $\varphi\in BV(\mathbb{R})$ one cannot expect $\varphi(X)$ to have finite $p$-variation for any $p\geq 1$, if $X$ visits a point of discontinuity of $\varphi$ infinitely many times.
 In particular, $\varphi(X)$ cannot be H\"older continuous of any order in this case.
 This motivates to use Sobolev norms and generalized Stieltjes type integrals rather than $p$-variation and Young integrals. \end{remark}